deckofdmthings/GameMasterAI/README.md

 ### Reporting Bugs

-Report bugs and issues on our [issues page](ADD LINK TO ISSUES PAGE).
+Report bugs and issues on the Discrord: https://discord.gg/GdsmyUX69N

 **Effective bug reports should include:**